hua-qi/hua-qi/README.md

-# I show you some flowers.
+# I'll show you some flowers.

 ## About me